QueueClassic/queue_classic/readme.md

 ## Setup

 In addition to installing the rubygem, you will need to prepare your database.
-Database preperation includes creating a table and loading PL/pgSQL functions.
+Database preparation includes creating a table and loading PL/pgSQL functions.
-You can issue the database preperation commands using **PSQL(1)** or place them in a database migration.
+You can issue the database preparation commands using **PSQL(1)** or place them in a database migration.

 ### Quick Start